Professional property surveys by RICS chartered surveyors serving Carmarthenshire and the Tywi Valley

 Based on current market data for Llandovery and surrounding SA20 postcode

-Within 3-5 working days of the inspection, you will receive your comprehensive RICS Level 2 Home Survey report by email, with a printed version available on request.
+Within 3-5 working days of the inspection, you will receive your detailed RICS Level 2 Home Survey report by email, with a printed version available on request.
 The report includes clear ratings for all inspected elements, photographs of any issues found, and practical recommendations for next steps.

-RICS Level 2 surveys in the SA20 area start from £350 for standard terraced properties.
+RICS Level 2 surveys in SA20 start from £350 for standard terraced properties.
 The exact cost depends on the property type, size, and value.
 Larger detached properties or those with complex construction will be priced accordingly.
-We always provide a clear quote before you commit.
+We always give a clear quote before you commit.
 For a typical semi-detached house in Llandovery, you can expect to pay around £375-£400, while a large detached farmhouse in the surrounding countryside may cost £450-£550 depending on its size and complexity.

 SA20,,,,,,SA20,Tywi Valley